-Compliance risk, including Financial Crime, is the risk of financial, reputational or other damage to MUS(EMEA) through failing to comply with regulations, rules, guidelines, professional ethics and governance standards, codes of conduct and other similar standards.
+Compliance risk, including Financial Crime, is the risk of financial, reputational or other damage to the Group through failing to comply with regulations, rules, guidelines, professional ethics and governance standards, codes of conduct and other similar standards.

-MUS(EMEA) maintains a governance structure that ensures appropriate management, oversight and assurance of significant risks and associated mitigation strategies, including, in respect of Compliance risk, a compliance function with sufficient authority, stature, independence, resources and access to the Board.
-Accountability for compliance rests with functional units across MUS(EMEA) which own their respective compliance risks.
-The Compliance function is accountable for overall oversight of compliance controls, including monitoring, testing, advising on regulatory change and compliance matters, and escalation of issues arising.
-The Internal Audit function is accountable for providing independent assurance.
-MUS(EMEA)'s compliance and internal control infrastructures evolve with changes to its risk profile, including its growth, and to the external regulatory landscape.
+The Group maintains a governance structure designed to ensure appropriate management, oversight and second-line assurance of significant risks and associated mitigants, including, in respect of Compliance risk, a Compliance function with sufficient authority, stature, independence, resources and access to the Board.
+Accountability for compliance rests with functional units across the Group which own their respective compliance risks.
+The Compliance function is accountable for several controls and mitigants, including monitoring, testing, advising on regulatory change and compliance matters, and escalation of issues arising.
+The Group's compliance and internal control infrastructures evolve with changes to its risk profile, including its growth, and to the external regulatory landscape.